This page is also available in: Español (Spanish)

 Our online tutors use a live, online classroom in which students and tutors interact through audio, video, and a shared whiteboard.
 This type of tutoring was started in 2014 in response to the need to reach students located beyond our in-person service areas.
 Now, online tutoring has become a central part of our organization since the COVID-19 outbreak.
 While BigBlueButton is our main online tutoring software, students without robust Internet and technology utilize other tools such as FaceTime and Google Duo to connect with their tutors.
-Between March and July of this year, 600 students were matched with an online tutor.
-That number continues to grow weekly.

 Our initiative also helps in the following ways: